 The new generation

-The new buses, trams and metro trains designed by Axel Enthoven from Antwerp are characterised by their elegant lines.
-In 2005, he created a completely new look for the 3000 and 4000 series of trams and also adapted it for metro trains and buses.
-He drew his inspiration from the colours and lines of the Art Nouveau.
+STIB's new generation of buses, trams and metro trains is also characterised by its elegant design, the work of the Antwerp designer Axel Enthoven.
+In 2005, he created a completely new look for the 3000 and 4000 trams, and this look has now been adapted for metro trains and buses.
+His inspiration came from the colours and lines of Art Nouveau.
 The metallic grey base colour distinguishes these models from all other vehicles.

 The STIB lines and routes